Get Maintouch

 What does "striking distance" actually mean for backlink targeting?

-Striking distance means keywords ranking in positions 5 to 20 on Google.
-These pages have already proven they can rank — they just need a push.
-Maintouch pulls this directly from your Search Console data and flags the URLs where a few strong links will move the needle, instead of you guessing which page to boost.
+Keywords ranking in positions 5 to 20.
+These pages have already proven they can rank, and they just need a push to crack page one.
+Maintouch pulls this from your Search Console data and flags the exact URLs where a few strong links will move the needle.
+Here's a solid breakdown of striking distance keywords and how to act on them.

 How many backlinks do I need to move a page from page 2 to page 1?